 Many items are potentially deductible, including dues and license fees, subscriptions to subscriptions and publications related to your ministry, supplies, and professional clothing.
 Yet the temptation among many taxpayers is to try to deduct additional items that are only somewhat connected to their jobs.
 Before taking this deduction, make sure the expenses you’re seeking to claim are legitimately ministry/business-related, and be prepared to explain in an audit why your church didn’t reimburse you for them.

 Finally, bear in mind that any deduction could lead to an audit if it’s unusually large compared to what most people report on their tax returns.
 If you’re entitled to a big deduction for any reason, make sure you have the records to prove it in case the IRS comes knocking.

 Getting audited is no fun, but as long as you have the required documentation, you should be able to stand up to IRS scrutiny with your deductions intact.
-Keeping good tax records with this deductions in particular is a smart move that will keep you from paying extra tax after an audit.
+Keeping good tax records with this deductions in particular is a smart move that will keep you from paying extra tax after an audit.< Back